Table of Contents

 Just like written blogging, vlogging can be educational, entertaining, personal, whatever you’d like to make of it.
 Both businesses and individuals can use vlog content to engage viewers and grow their audiences.

 Explainer videos are used to quickly introduce a product, service, company, or app.
-If your company has one, Youtube is a great place to put it!
+If your company has one, YouTube is an excellent platform to feature it for maximum exposure.

 Let viewers peek behind the scenes with this popular video format.
 You can show off your room, home, office, neighborhood, or another place you love.